CrevsDaak/7c-galileo/readme.txt

 before unpackaging and installing the new version of the mod.

-To install on GNU/Linux, download WeiDU from http://www.weidu.org/~thebigg, run tolower (if you haven't already), answer [y]es to both queries, place both weidu and weinstall on /usr/bin (or export their directory to $PATH) and enter ``weinstall galileo'' in your shell (while you are in the directory containing the ``chitin.key'' file).
+To install on GNU/Linux, download WeiDU from http://www.weidu.org/~thebigg, run tolower, answer [y]es to both queries (if you haven't already generated the linux.ini file), place both weidu and weinstall on /usr/bin (or export their directory to $PATH) and enter ``weinstall galileo'' in your shell (while you are in the directory containing the ``chitin.key'' file).
+When updating the mod, uninstall and completely delete the old version before unpackaging and installing the new version of the mod.

 -----------------------
 IV.
 Stats